Gigaspaces/xap-docs/site/content/xap121/snmp-connectivity-via-alert-logging-gateway.markdown

 1. log4j version >= 1.2.14
 1. snmpTrapAppender version >= 1.2.9
 1. snmp4j version >= 1.11.2
-1. For the example build process you should have [Apache Maven](http://maven.apache.org) installed.
+1. For the example build process you should have {{%exurl "Apache Maven" "http://maven.apache.org"%}} installed.
 You may find it already part of the GigaSpaces folders under `\gigaspaces-xap\tools\maven`.